5 Best Coffee To Try

 Why must you try this Coffee?
 When it comes to top-quality Arabica Coffee beans, one would be hard-pressed to find a better producer than Colombia.
 Brewed Arabica beans have characteristically heavy aromas with smoother tastes and less caffeine (1.5% caffeine content) than Robusta beans.

 The differences in chemical make up do not stop at caffeine, however, as Arabica beans also contain 60% more lipids and almost twice the amount of natural sugars than Robusta beans do.
 Simply put, Arabica Beans are considered superior.
 Thus, our Colombian Coffee Bean is, by definition, a superior brew.

 Buy Other Coffees Online

-Should you wish to branch out and explore other Coffees in our extensive range, then we recommend starting in our “Types” section.
-There, one can discover Coffee Blends, Decaffeinated, Espresso, Ethical, Flavoured Coffee, Organic, Single Origin and even Chocolate Covered Coffee Beans!
+Should you wish to branch out and explore other Coffees in our extensive range, then we recommend starting in our “Types of coffee” section.
+There, one can discover Coffee Blends, Decaffeinated coffee, Espresso, Ethical coffee, Flavoured Coffee, Organic, Single Origin and even Chocolate Covered Coffee Beans!

 Once you’ve decided on the type, it’s worth noting that all of ours are roasted using the latest state-of-the-art Neuhaus Neotec fluidised air-bed system, which primarily uses convection heat transfer to roast the beans.